MaoZiming/papers/5-security/54-secure-enclave.md

   * ![alt text](images/54-secure-enclave/flow-chart.png)

 * SGX Enclave Control Structure (SECS)
-  * Each SECS is stored in a dedicated EPC page with the page type `PT_SECS`.
+  * Each SECS is stored in a dedicated **EPC** page with the page type `PT_SECS`.
+  * Given that SGX instructions use SECS addresses to identify enclaves, the system software must create entries in its page tables pointing to the SECS of the enclaves it manages.
   * The first step in bringing an enclave to life allocates an EPC page to serve as the enclave’s SECS, and the last step in destroying an enclave deallocates the page holding its SECS.
   * Enclave code cannot access SECS pages.
 SECS pages are not mapped into enclaves' virtual address space.
 * Thread Control Structure (TCS)